 - thick plastic bags

-- polystyrene food containers
+- polystyrene takeaway food containers; and

 - helium balloon releases